Talking to Rio Marcantonio – March 2019

 In this edition of the WORLD MODEL HUNT magazine, we speak Rio Marcantonio.
 He talks about his personal self, modeling, and his journey as a whole.

-How does it feel to be featured on the cover of a modeling magazine?
+How does it feel to appear on a modeling magazine cover?

 Ans: “This is my first cover feature so it is pretty exciting!”